LelandB/l2-code-challenge/README.md

 # Leland Bernstein's Submission for the L2 Challenge

 ## Run (requires npm)
-open a command window to the parent directory l2challenge-react run npm start
+Open a command window to the parent directory l2challenge-react and type 'npm start'

 ### Added modules:
-  *jquery for react (not for DOM manipulation purposes) *react-bootstrap
+- jquery for react (not for DOM manipulation purposes)
-  *react-bootstrap-table
+- react-bootstrap
+- react-bootstrap-table

 While you can add multiple items to localStorage, you can only delete